Head Office: Mogadishu

 ARC's program in Somalia is quite different from our other programs around the world.
 We're doing similar work: providing lifesaving relief (health care, shelter, clean water, and more) to families who've been forced to flee their homes.
 And we'll work to give young people access to new opportunities.
-But the fuel that fires the program will be much different.
+But the fuel that fires the program is much different.

-The Somali diaspora community is critical to the success of this program.
+The Somali diaspora is critical to the success of this program.
 For decades they've seen their home country suffer through war and one of the worst humanitarian emergencies in the world.
 They haven't been able to make a systematic impact.
 Now, they'll be able to engage their communities and those outside their community to bring lifesaving relief and development to Somalia.

 A council of high energy, reputable individuals - 5 women and 6 men - from the Somali community in the U.S. worked hard to get this program off the ground.

 Two members of the council traveled with ARC staff to Somalia in 2010 on an assessment mission to learn how displaced Somalis were living and what they needed.

 They've organized dozens of small group and townhall meetings to solicit feedback and encouragement for the program.

 ARC-supported facilities helped ensure access to primary healthcare for over 200,000 people in 2013, 50,000 of whom received lifesaving clinical care.

 ARC’s reached more than 130,000 people with hygiene messages in 2013 while constructing 938 household latrines and 350 hand washing stands benefitting thousands of people.